 6. Episode III – Revenge of the Sith

 Meme content.
 Pure meme content.
 Also, not the worst way to tie the original trilogy with the prequel trilogy.
-Apart from some ropey lines of dialogue and questionable acting decisions from Hayden Christensen, Revenge of the Sith is certainly one of the stronger Star Wars films out there – with yet another killer Vader-related climax.
+Apart from some ropey lines of dialogue and questionable acting choices from Hayden Christensen, Revenge of the Sith is certainly one of the stronger Star Wars films out there – with yet another killer Vader-related climax.

 7. Episode I – The Phantom Menace